 Themes: urban change, belonging, displacement, everyday architecture, cultural memory

-See also: Things (Continue) to Fall Apart – a modernist retelling inspired by this essay.
+See also: Things (Continue) to Fall Apart

 On Power, Profit, and the Architecture of Displacement